A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 Matching & Solutions SBU: Initiatives at Recruit

-Recruit, which operates mainly in Japan, has arranged the "WORK FIT" employment support and career education program for justice-impacted people for the first time in 2022.
+Recruit of Matching & Solutions SBU, which operates mainly in Japan, is providing "WORK FIT", an employment support and career education program for justice-impacted people such as those in prisons and juvenile detention centers, and starting in 2023, to those at probation offices.
 The program has been offered at schools and local employment support organizations since 2011.
-To solve the issue of preventing recidivism, Recruit is conducting a program for justice-impacted women to encourage them to prepare for life after release from prison.
+To solve the issue of recidivism among the justice-impacted, Recruit is conducting a program where self-reflection and preparation for a new life in society are encouraged.

 Learn more (Japanese Only)